Behavioral Job Interview Questions and Answers –

 - Situation (S): It’s prudence to first understand the situation before speaking.
 Pay close attention to the question of the interviewer and then assess how you can shape your answers to find relevance.
 Always remember that the recruiter is sitting there and asking questions is because s/he wants to fulfill his/her purpose.
 Help him/her fulfill his/her purpose.

-- Task (T): Sometimes the situation is not given; rather interviewers emphasize more on the task at hand.
+- Task (T): Sometimes, the situation is not given; rather, interviewers emphasize more on the task at hand.
 While answering for “task” questions, always emphasize on your actions.
 In “situation” questions, the emphasis is on the event.

 - Approach (A): Recruiters like people who give answers to the behavioral job interview questions in the following way.
 First, they explain what happened.
 Then what they did.
 And then why they did what they did.
-The whole incident should be explained in brief and preferably in bullet point to ensure clarity.
+The whole incident should be explained in brief and preferably in bullet points to ensure clarity.
 Remember, your approach while dealing with behavioral job interview questions is of utmost importance.
 Your approach decides whether you would be selected for the job or not.

 - Results (R): The whole world revolves around results.
 And as a business cannot run in a vacuum, the professionals need to create expected results to make the business going.
 Thus, the moment a candidate finishes his/her explanation of what s/he did and why the interviewers invariably ask – What result/s your actions have brought?
 When they ask that question, they’re actually looking for an answer which would be specific and clarify all the doubt, like – “It increased the profit by 2.5% in that quarter” or “It reduced the overhead cost by 1% for the entire year.”
 Thus, it’s wise to keep a journal wherever you go to take note of the fact so that you can quote from there and make a strong impression.